dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 ```
 {% endsolution %}

-Now run the application with `dojo build --watch` and navigate to [`http://localhost:9999`](http://localhost:9999).
+{% instruction 'run the application with `dojo build --watch` and navigate to [`http://localhost:9999`](http://localhost:9999)' %}

 We have succeeded in rendering the widget, but there seems to be some styling issues.
 We'll come back to that in a bit.
 For now, let's continue refining the `Worker` widget to allow the application to configure it before it is rendered.
 In Dojo 2, this is done by creating an interface that extends `WidgetProperties` and using that to pass configuration information into the widget.

+{% section %}

+## Making a configurable widget

+{% task 'Add properties to the `Worker` and use those to configure it' %}

-Return to `Worker.ts` and add an interface with the custom properties that we need:
+{% instruction 'Return to `Worker.ts` and add an interface with the custom properties that we need:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:7-10 %}

-Then change the generic parameter passed into `WidgetBase` with the new interface:
+{% instruction 'Change the generic parameter passed into `WidgetBase` with the new interface:' %}

 ```ts
 export default class Worker extends WidgetBase<WorkerProperties>
 ```

 The `WorkerProperties` interface adds two new optional properties that we'll be able to use.
 Now that these are available, let's use them to make the name of the worker dynamic.

-Inside of the render method, add the following code to create some local constants for the first and last names:
+{% instruction 'Inside of the render method, add the following code to create some local constants for the first and last names:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:17-20 %}

 This code retrieves the appropriate property and provides a reasonable default in case the widget doesn't receive a value.
 This is done via a [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 We can now update the generated virtual DOM with those values by updating the returned value from the render method with those property values.

-The new `render` method should look like this:
+{% instruction 'Update the `render` method to look like this:' %}

 ```ts
 protected render(): DNode {